 2) Professional Associations including CFA Society of LA, Society of Women Engineers, Women Investing for Sustainable Economy, and American Academy of Neurology, and

 3) Employers including NASDAQ, Cisco, Hallmark Cards and Lockton Companies.

-Katie is the architect of the widely praised ban on salary history in hiring which Massachusetts filed in January 2015 and signed into law in August 2016.
-Within a few months of it becoming law more than 20 other states, municipalities, and territories have filed bills or passed laws to ban salary history questions in hiring and close the gender pay gap as well as other pay gaps.
+Katie is the trailblazer who started the widely-praised movement to ban salary history in hiring which Massachusetts filed in January 2015 and signed into law in August 2016.
+Within a few months of it becoming law more than 20 other states, municipalities, and territories have filed bills.
+Currently 11 states and 9 local jurisdictions have passed laws or issued executive orders to ban or restrict its use and employers are proactively adopting their ban without legal requirements.
 Come hear how a complete rookie at work and women equity introduced a novel solution, got it passed into law, and began a widely accepted trend while dealing with a dying mother, a condo association debacle as treasurer, and starting her own consulting firm Equal Pay Negotiations at the same time.
 Learn the lessons Katie learned and get empowered to keep going when you know you are on to something yet are continuously hitting walls.